 How are they applied to your claim?

-The following factors can also impact your ability to be compensated for
+The following factors can also impact your ability to be compensated for pain and suffering:

 - Your credibility

 - Lack of exaggeration